ali1845/pythonNotes/Inheritance_in_OOPs.md

     'Helloooo'

   - We created an Object of the class Type, `emlTmp`.
   - Since the class type is derived from the Email class.
-It also inherits the Construtor, so while creating the Object we have to initialize it as well.
+It also inherits the Constructor, so while creating the Object we have to initialize it as well.
   - Then we called the instance attribute, `subject`, using the Type Object.

 ##### isinstance() function:
-- Takes two arguments, an object and a class.
+- Takes two arguments, an object, and a class.
-- Returns a boolean value and checks if an instance belong to the class or not.
+- Returns a boolean value and checks if an instance belongs to the class or not.
 - It will return a True value for the parent class as well.
 - **Example**